 3. UV Protection

-When it comes to industrial warehousing and storage structures, engineered fabric covers are the first line of protection against photodegradation.
+When it comes to industrial storage building, engineered fabric covers are the first line of protection against photodegradation.
 Usually, the sun’s ultraviolet (UV) rays can cause the breakdown of the bonds holding a polymer together, resulting in the quick deterioration of the material’s mechanical properties.
 A UV-protected PVC or HPDE fabric does not undergo such degradation.

 UV protection also helps preserve the condition and stability of the contents of a warehouse.
 The safeguard is necessary for buildings storing substances that become unstable on exposure to UV radiation.
 In some cases, sunrays may trigger violent chemical reactions in a store.
 Similarly, a UV-stabilized fabric protects plastic containers inside a warehouse from becoming brittle and prone to breaking.